 - 1. The Hands Mill Dam and its associated industries were important to the Town of Washington and its development from the mid-19th century through the mid-20th century.
 The Hands Mill Dam is important locally and to Vermont due to its harnessing of water power and development, and its association with the village that grew up around it.
 This review therefore recommends that the dam is a significant historic resource eligible for inclusion on the National Register of Historic Places.
 The dam is recommended as eligible under Criterion A for its association with the broad pattern of historic development of 19th century villages and industry in Vermont, and also under Criterion C because the dam embodies the distinctive characteristics of type, period and a method of construction.
-Based on the recommended significance and National Register eligibility, this assessment recommends that the removal of the dam will result in an Adverse Effect on historic Preservation Historic Resources Documentation Package (HRDP) to fully document the resources. - 2.
+Given its context within the village of Washington, the dam, along with its connected mill foundation are recommended as eligible as part of a larger proposed Washington Village National Register Historic District.
+Based on the recommended significance and National Register eligibility, this assessment recommends that the removal of the dam will result in an Adverse Effect on historic resources.
+This review therefore recommends the completion of a Division for Historic Preservation Historic Resources Documentation Package (HRDP) to fully document the resources. - 2.
 A recommendation is made to photograph any possible structural remains encountered during the project work.
-Additional photographs during the dewatering / deconstruction / sediment removal process are recommended if any unknown details about the dam are exposed.
+Additional photographs during the dewatering / deconstruction / sediment removal process are recommended to document any unknown details about the dam.
 Potential features may include gate structures, penstock or flume remains, and timbers left from the previous crib dam. - 3.
-Buildings associated with seven separate properties were identified as within the APE of the Hands Mill Dam Removal Project.
-These consist of two properties downstream of the dam, including a house, garage and shed that comprise 16 Woodchuck Hollow Road, located on the south side of Jail Branch, just northwest of the dam, and a shed located just north of the dam on the north side of Jail Branch, that is now part of 39 Woodchuck Hollow Road, but was not originally associated with that property.
-The remaining five properties are located upstream of the dam and include: a house at 110 Woodchuck Hollow Road on the north bank of the Jail Branch; a modular home, garage and shed located at 13 Vermette Lane, on the east bank of the Jail Branch and south of a tributary to the river; a house at 53 Vermette Lane, that lies on the east side of the Jail Branch, and between a tributary and drainage to the river; and a house and garage at 111 Vermette Lane that is situated between a tributary and drainage to the Jail Branch.
-All seven properties were reviewed and are recommended as not eligible for inclusion on the National Register of Historic Places.
-Project work will therefore have No Effect on any additional properties.
+Seven buildings were identified as within the APE of the Hands Mill Dam Removal Project.
+These consist of two properties downstream of the dam, including a house, garage and shed that comprise 16 Woodchuck Hollow Road, located on the south side of Jail Branch, just northwest of the dam, and a shed located just north of the dam on the north side of Jail Branch, that is now part of 39 Woodchuck Hollow Road.
+The remaining five properties are located upstream of the dam and include: a house at 110 Woodchuck Hollow Road on the north bank of the Jail Branch; a house and attached barn at 273 West Corinth Road, on the west side of the Jail Branch; a modular home, garage and shed located at 13 Vermette Lane, on the east bank of the Jail Branch and south of a tributary to the river; a house at 53 Vermette Lane, that lies on the east side of the Jail Branch, and between a tributary and drainage to the river; and a house and garage at 111 Vermette Lane that is situated between a tributary and drainage to the Jail Branch.
+Three of these properties are recommended as eligible for inclusion in a proposed Washington Village National Register Historic District: 16 Woodchuck Hollow Road, 39 Woodchuck Hollow Road, and 273 West Corinth Road.
+Given its close proximity to the bank of the Jail Branch, the property at 273 West Corinth Road was identified as having a possibility to be indirectly affected by the Hands Mill Dam Removal Project due to possible increased erosion.
+Placement of stone steps/grade controls within the Jail Branch will address this concern.
+Monitoring of the property, two to three times per year is recommended for four years after completion of the dam removal project.